 While builder’s risk insurance protects the building and its materials, heavy equipment insurance protects the construction company’s equipment being used on the job site.
 Heavy equipment is targeted by crime rings, and they know that construction sites are an easy place to steal from.
 Some tips to prevent theft include rendering heavy equipment immobile and placing company labels in visible locations.
 However, even if you are diligent with tracking your equipment, having heavy equipment insurance is necessary to protect your assets.
 Construction equipment is expensive and theft can put a construction project behind schedule.

-Other insurances may be necessary for your construction site depending on the scope of your project.
-Also consider pollution insurance, umbrella insurance, and commercial automobile insurance in addition to the mainstream policies explained above.
+Other insurance for contractors may be necessary for your construction site depending on the scope of your project.
+Also consider pollution insurance, umbrella insurance, and commercial auto insurance in addition to the professional liability policies explained above.
 Whether you are protecting your building materials, staff, or equipment, make sure you are prepared when it comes to ensuring the longevity of your business.

-Make sure you have the insurance coverage you need to protect your construction business’s bottom line with help from Allied Insurance Brokers.
+Make sure you have the construction insurance coverage you need to protect your business’s bottom line with help from Allied Insurance Brokers.
 Since 1982, our construction insurance experts have delivered results-driven solutions to help drive efficiency through risk management, loss control and asset protection.
-Contact Allied Insurance Brokers today, and discover how we can lower your total insurance cost while improving your bottom line.
+Contact Allied Insurance Brokers today, and discover how we can lower the cost to your business, and strengthen your coverage while improving your bottom line.